Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 {{% /tab %}}
 {{%tab "   Embedded-space operations "%}}

-_Implicitly_ create a `secured` Space, with security privileges being propagated to the filter.
+_Implicitly_ create a secured Space, with security privileges that are propagated to the filter.
-These privileges need to be sufficient for operations being perform by the filter on the embedded Space.
+These privileges should be sufficient for operations being performed by the filter on the embedded Space.

 ```xml